top of page

 Many believe keeping public spaces clean is the responsibility of municipal workers, arguing that littering creates jobs for street cleaners.

-When an area is already dirty, people are less inclined to keep it clean, a phenomenon called the "broken windows" effect.
+When an area is already dirty, people are less inclined to keep it clean.
+This phenomenon is called the "broken windows" effect.
 The presence of litter reduces individuals' sense of responsibility for maintaining cleanliness.

-People who have littered before tend to repeat the behaviour out of habit.
+People who have littered before tend to repeat the behavior out of habit.

 Some people underestimate the damage litter causes to wildlife, water systems, and ecosystems.

-In some communities littering has become normalised behaviour and is socially tolerated.
+In some communities, littering has become normalized behavior and is socially tolerated.

 Limited education about waste management and environmental stewardship contributes to littering.
 Parents should take it upon themselves to be a role model for their children.

-Individuals may engage in littering due to the influence of peers or those around them who are also participating in such behaviour.
+Individuals may engage in littering due to the influence of peers or those around them who are also participating in such behavior.
 Often, they justify their actions by referencing the presence of existing litter.
-"Everyone else is doing it"
+"Everyone else is doing it."

 Fence with litter, plastic bags, and trash in an urban setting.
 Text: Keep Gqeberha Litter Free.
 Wise Owl Lifestyle logo and URL.